-Note to CareAcademy Customers: Assign this class, COVID-19: A Guide to Direct Care Workers, to your caregivers via your CareAcademy dashboard to take advantage of automated reporting.
+Note to CareAcademy Customers: Assign the class, Overview of COVID-19, to your caregivers via your CareAcademy dashboard to take advantage of automated reporting.

 - Describe COVID-19, its symptoms, the people most at risk of serious illness from it, and how it is transmitted.